marcos-ld/marcos-challenge-solution/README.md

 # Extra NuGet Packages

+- Autofac
+  Autofac was used to implement IoC (Inversion of Control)

 - FakeItEasy
+  FakeItEasy was used to ensure the core business methods are being used when performing the main activities; Calc Bits, and Fraud Analysis.
+And also to better create mock/fake objects.

 - Serilog

-To better isolate the responsibilities, the core business logic was placed on the Service project.
-On the Domain project, you can find all the interfaces, and the Entities/Model objects for the application.

-FakeItEasy was used to ensure the core business methods are being used when performing the main activities; Calc Bits, and Fraud Analysis.
   Serilog was used to include logging for better issues tracking.

+To better isolate the responsibilities, the core business logic was placed on the Service project. in the Domain project, you can find all the interfaces, and the Entities/Model objects for the application.

 As mentioned on the second exercise, receiving a file path is not good, so, I've change the Method to accept a FraudRequest instead.
 By passing the FraudRequest object as a parameter, you can either specify a file extension, or a file name.